 Cannabidiol (CBD): The New, Big Cannabinoid

-The only reason I say potentially, is because of the lack of additional research to confirm the preliminary research (when compared to other drug research).
+The only reason I say potentially, is because of the lack of additional research from clinical trials to confirm the preliminary research (when compared to other drug research).

 The preliminary research being done with CBD is showing promising results.
 These identifications can be found in the growing amount of peer-reviewed scientific articles on cannabis research.

 FUN FACT: as humans, we actually have TWO receptors that can process cannabinoids, like CBD.
 These are known as the CB1 and CB2 receptors.
-They are located all over our body, and CBD does a great job at targeting these receptors.
+They are located all over our body, and CBD oil does a great job at targeting these receptors.
+The health benefits of CBD are nothing short of incredible.

-Continue reading below to see how CBD helps people…
+Continue reading below to see how CBD oil helps people…

 I am now going to answer several of the different manners in which CBD can help people.
 The answers will be somewhat short, but still informative.